-On February 14th, we sent Volume 64 off to print.
+On February 14th, we sent Volume 64 of Toyon off to print.
 It was a bit wild at the end.
 At the last minute, we heard back from the printer that the file size for our cover image was printing too softly.
 We had to come up with a solution quickly.
-For me, it felt like a … Continue reading 64 Off to Print
+For me, it felt… Continue reading 64 Off to Print

 Toyon has been in production since 1954.
-This spring will see the distribution of the 63rd edition of Literary Magazine.
+This spring will see the distribution of the 63rd edition of our Little Magazine.
 The university library hosts all 62 editions in the Humboldt Room, which serves as an archive for thousands of documents related to Humboldt County and the university.
-The Toyon staff spent some time in the … Continue reading Looking Back
+This week, the Toyon staff spent time… Continue reading Looking Back on Previous Volumes

 This week marks the beginning of Submission Evaluations.
-I started my week off evaluating a literary criticism piece.
 Each staff member was given one to two sample pieces to evaluate this week.
+I used focused on literary criticism for my sample assignmenr.
 Our editors with BePress access will be meeting on Friday to assign submission evaluations to each staff member.
-Even though I will not have … Continue reading Submission Evaluations and Additional Projects
+Even though I will not… Continue reading Submission Evaluations and Additional Projects

 Toyon Promotion and Social Media This week was all about Toyon promotion.
 Our submission deadline is this Friday, September 30th, and we are doing all we can to bring in more submissions.
 I helped our Print and Radio Media Liaison, Jacquelyn Lowe, chalk the University Quad and outside the library.
 The Humboldt State community is largely… Continue reading Reflection: Week Six, Advertising